 “My hard-earned dollars have always lost money with any commodity/stock/bond type investment.
 I have never had a gain except with a CD and that barely kept up with inflation,” noted Ang.
 “My Bank On Yourself policy gives me such security.
 I can sleep at night.
 It reminds me of (the movie) ‘It’s a Wonderful Life’ – we are all banking on each other (instead of padding corporate executives’ lifestyles).”

 I am thankful I found Bank On Yourself, otherwise, I may never see retirement in my future,” wrote Karen, who is starting her first policy now, at the age of 59.
-“Yes, I have a financial advisor and am a very disciplined investor in my 403(b) and, yes, I rode out the downturns and have not nearly recovered to this point… If I had known about this even 10 years ago, I might be looking at retirement, instead of working an additional 8-10 years.”
+“Yes, I have a financial representative and am a very disciplined investor in my 403(b) and, yes, I rode out the downturns and have not nearly recovered to this point… If I had known about this even 10 years ago, I might be looking at retirement, instead of working an additional 8-10 years.”

 And William bemoaned how he lost 30% in his 401(k) between 1999 and 2001, and then another 40% in 2008 – after he had retired, because “I followed the advice of those who are paid to know and each time ‘rode it out.’
 I do not want to go through any more of these ‘cycles.’”